hedgewithcryptohedgewithcrypto

 It’s important to understand that as Plus500 is a CFD broker, users are not buying any underlying asset.
 As such, it’s not possible to purchase crypto directly on the platform, just a contract relating to the price of an asset.

-There are a total of 19 crypto CFDs available on Plus500.
+There are a total of 19 crypto CFDs available on Plus500 as shown in the screenshot from our account above.
 Of those, 18 are USD denominated, with the only exception being the Ethereum/Bitcoin pair.
 Including every asset class offered by the online trading platform, more than 2800 instruments are available to users.
 Although Plus500 has done well to include popular assets like BTC, ETH, and LINK, other large-cap assets like DOGE, AVAX, and XMR are missing.
 As such, those looking to invest primarily in cryptocurrency could be disappointed by the platform’s limited selection.

 How To Trade Crypto CFDs With Plus500